The Two-Fold Miracle

 Seated comfortably in my cosy room, I understand that this reality of mine is less prone to carry such excitement and drama.
 There is much contentment to be found in the mundane, though once in a while curiosity pokes its head in and lures my mind into exploring the hypothetical.
 I enjoy these moments, as they often reveal greater perspectives and allow me to marvel at how insignificant I am.
 The opportunity to examine the astounding impact that could result from brotherly relationships only adds to the appreciation.

-In the end, to live their story as part of my narrative experience in this world, and the mechanical possibility of doing so from the safety of my own home is also, by the standards of an only child, a two-fold miracle.
+In the end, to live their story as part of my narrative experience in this world, and the mechanical possibility of doing so from the safety of my own home is also, by the standards of an only child, nothing short of a two-fold miracle.

 - Ecclesiastes 4:12 (NIV).